Skip to main content

 Examples of student theses and dissertations include "The Ark of the Covenant and Divine Rage in the Hebrew Bible,” “The Cult of the Deified King in Ur III Mesopotamia,” and “Looking for the Human: Sufism, Subjectivity, and Modernity in Iran.”

-Graduates of the program have gone on to secure faculty positions at Stanford University, Georgetown University, and Harvard University.
+Graduates of the program have secured faculty positions at Stanford, Georgetown University, and Harvard University.
 Others have gone into careers as a New Jersey state representative, a fiscal policy analyst at the Massachusetts State House, and a position at Hendrickson Publishing Group.

 Additional information on the graduate program is available from the Department of Near Eastern Languages and Civilizations and requirements for the degree are detailed in Policies.